-If you’re looking for a mixed dog breed, the Goldendoodle is one of the best.
-This Golden Retriever Poodle mix is an affectionate companion and an even better family dog.
-But curious owners may be wondering if they’re actually intelligent dogs.
+If you’re looking for a mixed dog breed, the Goldendoodle is one of the best the canine kingdom has to offer.
+This Golden Retriever-Poodle mix is an affectionate companion, but an even better family dog.
+However, owners may be wondering if they’re actually smart dogs.

 Table of Contents

 - Adaptive Intelligence of Goldendoodles

 - Is Your Goldendoodle Smart?

 Measuring Dog Intelligence in Goldendoodles

 The current list of smartest dog breeds was developed by canine psychologist and pHD, Stanley Coren.
 And while his trials were met with plenty of criticism, one major complaint was that hybrid dogs, such as the Goldendoodle, were not included in his dog IQ test.